Workshop presentation of Revolutionary Spirits by Finley K Foster, 2023 (Photo by Paul Fox)

 This residency includes:

 SPECIAL NOTE: We aim for all submissions read by Fresh Ink to be self-evaluated by the playwright to be ready for workshop.
-Therefore, we do not accept submissions specifically for the Incubation Residency.
-However, all playwrights who submit for the Production, Development, and Ink Spot residencies will be considered for the Incubation Residency.
+Priority will be given to playwrights who are emerging writers.

 Application Guidelines: Please read these carefully

-• Applicants must be a current, full-time resident of MA, CT, RI, NH, VT, or ME, and if selected, should remain so for the duration of the Fresh Ink season for which you are submitting.
+Applicants must be a current, full-time resident of MA/The Greater Boston Area OR have local housing and if selected, should remain so for the duration of the Fresh Ink season for which you are submitting.
+Fresh Ink does not provide housing or travel stipends outside of the residency award.
+All workshops and readings will take place in Boston.

-• Your play must be at least 50 pages to be considered.
+Your play must be full length or at least 50 pages to be considered.

-• Your play must be able to be workshopped and performed with 6 actors or fewer.
+Your play must be able to be workshopped and performed with 4 actors or fewer.
+You may double characters, but please do not exceed 4 actors.

-• We are not accepting musicals, one acts, or short plays at this time.
+We are not accepting musicals or short plays at this time.

-• You may submit an original or adapted work, providing the rights to any material not in the public domain have been granted in writing and a copy of the release is emailed along with the script.
+You may submit an original or adapted work, provided the rights to any material not in the public domain have been granted in writing and a copy of the release is emailed along with the script.

 ***All scripts must follow the guidelines above to be accepted and considered for a development process.***

-You can read additional information about our selection process and timeline on our FAQ page.
-If you have any questions, please feel free to email Tatiana Isabel at tgil@freshinktheatre.org and/or Hannah Levinson at hlevinson@freshinktheatre.org.
+If you have any questions, please feel free to email Jolie Frazer at jfrazer@freshinktheatre.org and/or Erin Davis at edavis@freshinktheatre.org

 Follow us on Facebook, Twitter, or join our mailing list to get updates about upcoming submission opportunities.